 In these discussions we want to gauge how our children are managing this information, and not provoke or exacerbate any feelings of anxiety.

 If they are very concerned, keep reflections to past or offshore events, and discuss how in Australia we are now safe.
 For tender hearts, the details of death and destruction can be postponed until it can be better managed with maturity.
 Remember that anxious and sensitive children can generalise their fears, and it is best to not avoid but hear them voice these concerns so that they may be addressed specifically.

 Our children will continue to process these concepts as they grow older, and develop their own opinions with influences from many sources, including your values as their parents.

-If you are ever need assistance with any of this, you have the support from our Psychology Team.
-Just call Tracey at the Centre on 9274 7062 to make an appointment with one of our experienced psychologists.
+If you ever need assistance with any of this, you have the support from our Psychology Team.
+Just call our Receptionists at the Centre on 9274 7062 to make an appointment with one of our experienced psychologists.

 Naomi Ward and Sharon Jones